baheroz2003/React-Notes/README.md

 # React-Notes
-This is for revision of the concept.
+This is for revision of the concept..